 Our lunch with 2 appetizers and 2 entrees cost $27.09 (with gratuities), which ended up being cheaper to pay a la carte instead of using a meal each from our specialty dining plan.
 Even though we typically don’t like to pay for food on a cruise, it was definitely worth it.

 During both visits, the food at Margaritaville at Sea was outstanding.
 Large portions, served hot, and delivered by friendly staff.
 There were plenty of waiters and waitresses to accommodate the crowds.
 Not to mention, the drinks were also great.
 We definitely recommended trying Margaritaville at Sea on Norwegian Escape.
-Hopefully, NCL will consider adding this restaurant to other ships in the fleet.

 Have you dined at the first Margaritaville at Sea on Norwegian Escape?
 Would you pay the a la carte prices to dine at this restaurant for lunch?
 Drop us an anchor below to give us your thoughts on the food choices and specialty dining available on this newest ship in Norwegian Cruise Line’s fleet.